 ‘Bed and breakfasting’

-Is a term given to when you repay the loan before the year-end, and taking another loan out straight after.
+It is a term used when you repay the loan before the year-end and take out another loan straight after.
 HMRC has a rule in place to prevent this, including a 30 day rule should the loan value exceed £10,000.
 Your accountant will be able to advise you further on this.

 Is a Director’s Loan a Benefit in Kind?

-If your loan exceeds £10,000 without interest, or with interest below HMRC’s average beneficial loan rate, then it may be considered a Benefit in Kind and will therefore be subject to tax.
+If your loan exceeds £10,000 and is interest-free (or charged below HMRC’s official rate), then it may be considered a Benefit in Kind and will therefore be subject to tax.

 HMRC monitoring